-This creamy, nourishing soup will warm you up and wake up your senses.
-Sweet carrots combined with the freshness of fennel and a hint of ginger and spice make this soup both healthy and comforting.
-For an extra touch, serve it with wholesome homemade buckwheat buttermilk biscuits.
+This nourishing, creamy soup will warm you up and awaken your senses.
+Sweet carrots, fresh fennel, and a hint of ginger and spice make this soup healthy and comforting.
+Serve with wholesome homemade buckwheat buttermilk biscuits for a special touch.

 For the carrot, fennel and ginger soup.

 - 2 tsp fennel seeds

 - 1 small onion, finely diced

 - 500g carrots, finely chopped